 The Supreme Court of New South Wales (NSWSC) recently found (in Voller v Nationwide News Pty Ltd; Voller v Fairfax Media Publications Pty Ltd; Voller v Australian News Channel Pty Ltd NSWSC 766) that media companies are considered to be publishers of third party comments posted to their public Facebook pages.
 This is relevant in the field of defamation law because such media companies may then be held liable for any damage incurred as a result of the third party defamatory comments.
 While the court hasn’t determined whether the comments in question were in fact defamatory, it has satisfied itself of the first element required to prove defamation: publication.

 In three proceedings, Dylan Voller (a former youth detainee whose mistreatment in detention was examined by the Royal Commission into the Protection and Detention of Children in the Northern Territory), brought an action of defamation against Fairfax Media Publications Pty Ltd, Nationwide News Pty Ltd and Australian News Channel Pty Ltd for allegedly defamatory comments posted by members of the public to posts on the media companies’ respective Facebook pages between July 2016 and June 2017.
-Importantly, Voller’s claim does not relate to the specific articles posted by the media companies on their Facebook pages, rather the comments that were made on those posts third parties.
+Importantly, Voller’s claim does not relate to the specific articles posted by the media companies on their Facebook pages, rather the comments that were made on those posts by third parties.

 Broadly, the test to prove defamation under general law requires: